Skip to Content

 Next up will be a pretty unique experience as you head up to Mount Solaro, the highest point in Capri.

-You can hop back on a bus that will take you back to the port area in order to catch your boat back to the mainland.
+You can then hop back on a bus that will take you to the port area in order to catch your boat back to Positano.

 Mount Solaro Chair